RonaldWee/personal_website/content/projects/rag-chatbot.md

 ## Key Features

-- YOLOv2-based layout detection for tables and figures
+- YOLO-based layout detection for tables and figures
 - Atomic table chunking with metadata preservation
 - Sub-query generation for complex multi-part questions
 - Deduplication and semantic reranking